-5.3 HDPF Policy 1 states that when considering development proposals, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained within the NPPF.
-Therefore, in line with the NPPF, planning applications that accord with the policies of the HDPF will be approved without delay (unless material considerations indicate otherwise).
+5.3 HDPP Policy 1 states that when considering development proposals, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained within the NPPF.
+Therefore planning applications that accord with the policies of the HDPP will be approved without delay (unless material considerations indicate otherwise).
 Where there are no policies relevant to the application, or relevant policies are out of date, Policy 1 states that the: